Disclaimer: This article is free of spoilers.

 Unlike Fire Emblem, Shining Force does not involve permadeath.
 A small sum of money can be given to a cleric to revive any fallen units, and given that it is very easy to get money in the game, the cost to revive a unit is essentially negligible.
 In SRPGs such as Fire Emblem and Final Fantasy Tactics, permadeath requires the player to think deeply about their actions and play intelligently and conservatively to progress the game.
 Shin Megami Tensei: Devil Survivor sets a restriction on the amount of grinding that can be done, as monsters begin to give negligible experience if the character’s level is too high.
 Both permadeath and the experience restriction accomplish the same goal – they require the player to think deeply and strategize to get through the game.
 Since Shining Force does not set such a restriction on the player, it is less strategic than the aforementioned games.
 If a unit is too weak to deal damage, it can simply be promoted, equipped with stronger weapons, and leveled up.
 That being said, the game remains challenging as long as the player keeps his units at a relatively low level, requiring the player to think carefully about their actions.
 Yet, the combat system is still incredibly fun and ideal for somebody who would like to play a lighter SRPG.

 Shining Force has a great soundtrack that really catches the mood of the game.
-The combat tracks are fast paced and exciting, while the town music is more mellow and relaxing.
+The combat tracks are fast-paced and exciting, while the town music is more mellow and relaxing.
 The music during plot scenes is more dramatic and dynamic.
 To top it all off, it has that great 16-bit feel to it.
-The sound track is very good, and definitely adds to the game.
+The soundtrack is a thrill to listen to and definitely adds to the game.

 Graphics and Artstyle (8/10)